European criminal law by the back door

 This remains to be seen.

 If these framework decisions are "repaired", while the measures are not essential, precedents are created.
-The Commission can say: we solved this with a codecision directive, so this needs a codecision directive too.
+The Commission can say: we solved this with a codecision directive, then this needs a codecision directive too.

 A door opened a bit by the ECJ, is kicked open by the Commission.